dan-r/HomeAssistant-Ohme/README.md

 * Sensors (Other)
     * CT Reading (Amps) - Reading from attached CT clamp
     * Energy Usage (kWh) - Energy used in the current/last session. *This is supported by the energy dashboard.*
-    * Accumulative Energy Usage (kWh) - Deprecated - Total energy used by the charger (If enabled in options)
     * Battery State of Charge (%) - If your car is API connected this is read from the car, if not it is how much charge Ohme thinks it has added
 * Switches (Settings) - **Only options available to your charger model will show**
     * Lock Buttons - Locks buttons on charger